 Digital Supported Internship

-Our Digital Advantage Supported Internship for students under the age of 24 with an Education, Health and Care plan is specifically designed for those that love social media, making films, designing websites or coding and that want to go into paid employment in the digital industry.
+Our Digital and Creative Internship for students under the age of 24 with an Education, Health and Care plan is specifically designed for those that love social media, making films, designing websites or coding and that want to go into paid employment in the digital industry.

-The internship – run in partnership with Digital Advantage and Pure Innovations - offers a year of agency work experience in a Manchester city centre workspace and external placements, with the opportunity to work on live briefs set by creative and digital employers.
+The internship offers a year of agency work experience in a Manchester city centre workspace and external placements, with the opportunity to work on live briefs set by creative and digital employers.

 Plus, students receive career support, employment guidance and training options during and after the programme on their path to a career in the digital industry.